cytomining/copairs/docs/index.md

 # copairs

-Find pairs and compute metrics between them.

-copairs is a Python package for finding pairs of profiles based on metadata attributes and computing metrics between them.
-It's designed for analyzing high-dimensional biological data, particularly in drug discovery and cell profiling applications.
+`copairs` is a Python package for finding groups of profiles based on metadata and calculate mean Average Precision to assess intra- vs inter-group similarities.

 ## Installation